abhikalakuntla/privacy-for-the-paranoid/README.md

-# Security and Privacy for the Paranoid.
+# Security and Privacy for the Paranoid

 ##Beginner